falcosecurity/.github/CONTRIBUTING.md

 Also, feel free to suggest a reviewer with `/cc @theirname`, or to assign an assignee using `/assign @nickname`.

-Once your reviewer is happy, they will say `/lgtm`, which will apply the `lgtm` label, and will apply the `approved` label if they are an [owner](/OWNERS) of the repository or sub directory.
+Once your PR is submitted, reviewers and maintainers will review it (note that draft or `wip:` PRs are usually skipped until ready).
+For more details, check out our [code review process](contributing/review-process.md).

-Your PR will be automatically merged once it has the `lgtm` and `approved` labels, does not have any `do-not-merge/*` labels, and all status checks (eg., rebase, tests, DCO) are positive.
+Your PR will be automatically merged once it has all the required positive reviews and labels (like `lgtm` and `approved`), does not have any `do-not-merge/*` labels, and all *required* status checks (e.g., rebase, tests, DCO) are passing.

 ### Resolving Conflicts by Rebasing